Choroid: In bony fish

-Teleosts bear a body of capillary adjacent to the optic nerve called the choroidal gland.
+Teleosts bear a body of capillaries adjacent to the optic nerve called the choroidal gland.
 Though its function is not known, it is believed to be a supplemental oxygen carrier.

 Mechanism

 Melanin, a dark colored pigment, helps the choroid limit uncontrolled reflection within the eye that would potentially result in the perception of confusing images.

 In humans and most other primates, melanin occurs throughout the choroid.
 In albino humans, frequently melanin is absent and vision is low.
 In many animals, however, the partial absence of melanin contributes to superior night vision.
 In these animals, melanin is absent from a section of the choroid and within that section a layer of highly reflective tissue, the tapetum lucidum, helps to collect light by reflecting it in a controlled manner.
 The uncontrolled reflection of light from dark choroid produces the photographic red-eye effect on photos, whereas the controlled reflection of light from the tapetum lucidum produces eyeshine (see Tapetum lucidum).